Is a Correction Looming Ahead for Phillips 66 (PSX)

 PSX’s Market Performance

-PSX stocks went up by 0.46% for the week, with a monthly jump of 13.67% and a quarterly performance of 7.10%, while its annual performance rate touched 13.97%.
-The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 2.92% for Phillips 66.
-The simple moving average for the period of the last 20 days is 3.86% for PSX stocks with a simple moving average of 25.01% for the last 200 days.
+PSX stocks went down by -4.07% for the week, with a monthly jump of 8.80% and a quarterly performance of -4.61%, while its annual performance rate touched 5.39%.
+The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 2.83% for Phillips 66.
+The simple moving average for the period of the last 20 days is -1.30% for PSX stocks with a simple moving average of 20.54% for the last 200 days.

 Analysts’ Opinion of PSX